-- His artwork represents the city of Baghdad and the destruction caused by the lengthy war with Iran, not terrorist attacks on New York City and other American cities.
+His artwork represents the city of Baghdad and the destruction caused by the lengthy war with Iran, not terrorist attacks on New York City and other American cities.

-- Mr. Koontz's page cites the accidental inclusion of the muppet Bert on posters of Osama bin Laden as another "signal" of the upcoming attack.
+Mr. Koontz's page cites the accidental inclusion of the muppet Bert on posters of Osama bin Laden as another "signal" of the upcoming attack.

-- Mr. Koontz has actually altered some of Mr. Wandawi's artwork in order to demonstrate his point.
+Mr. Koontz has actually altered some of Mr. Wandawi's artwork in order to demonstrate his point.

 We wish we could dismiss this item as the work of yet another prankster out to have one over on us, feigning sincerity to see how many people will fall for something completely foolish, but unfortunately Mr. Koontz appears to be genuinely earnest about his claims.
 This is, in the words of Detroit Free Press writer Mike Wendland: